cs-gy6903/2022-fall/project/README.md

 messages seen so far including server finished message.
 See above for more specifics how to calculate this key.

+All subsequent messages from the server will be encrypted with this application traffic key.
+Note that server and client keys use independent IV counter and server counter will start at 0 from this point.

 ### Client: Change Cipher Spec

 Similarly as with server switching to encrypted messages, client also needs to